 Banana peppers are the richest pepper variety in dietary fiber.
-They contain 3.4 g of fiber per 100 g.
-A banana pepper contains up to 2.55 g of fiber.
+They contain 3.4 grams of fiber per 100g.
+A banana pepper contains up to 2.55 grams of fiber.
 This dose is 9% of the recommended daily intake!

 So, red peppers contain 24% and 130% more fiber than green and yellow peppers, respectively!

 Jalapeño peppers are high in dietary fiber as well.
-They contain 2.8 g of fiber per 100 g.
+They contain 2.8 grams of fiber per 100 g.
 Just a jalapeño pepper contains 0.4 grams of fiber, or 14% of the DV.

 Other common foods high in fiber

-First, you should start consuming legumes and beans.
-Actually, they’re the richest foods in fiber.
-For instance, a serving of lentils provides more than 50% of the daily recommended dose of fiber!
+Legumes and beans are the richest foods in fiber.
+For instance, a serving of lentils provides more than 50% of the recommended daily dose of fiber!